Operational interpretation of the vacuum and process matrices for identical particles: Identical particles

 We restrict ourselves to the Minkowski spacetime, so that the global Poincar\'e symmetry implies that the vacuum state $\ket{0}$ is identical across different gates, as well as between input and output Fock spaces for a given gate.
 In this sense, each gate is assumed to be stationary in some inertial reference frame, since the Fock spaces of non-inertial gates would be subject to the Unruh effect.
 We leave the discussion of non-inertial gates and spacetimes with more general geometries for future work.

 Once the Fock spaces have been defined, we pass on to the process matrix description of gate operations.
-A gate operation is represented via a CJ isomorphism of the corresponding operator between the input and the output Fock spaces, defined as a generalisation of~(\ref{eq:DefCJmap}),
+Since a process matrix has to satisfy the normalisation rule (\ref{eq:ProcessMatrixAxioms}), the corresponding input and output spaces have to be finite-dimensional.
+To that end, we restrict ourselves to capped Fock spaces, which contain only a finite number of elements in the sum (\ref{eq:fock_input}), denoted $N\in\prirodni$.
+Together with the fact that $d_{I/O}$ is finite, it follows that the capped Fock spaces are finite-dimensional.
+A gate operation is represented via a CJ isomorphism of the corresponding operator between the input and the output capped Fock spaces, defined in equation~(\ref{eq:DefCJmap}),